zeroDivZero/notes-ios/notes/testing/1_test_pyramid.md

 ![test pyramid](../../assets/test_pyramid.png)

 When going up stack, tests become slower, less stable, and less common.
-Tests are "flaky" when they are indeterministic or give different results in repeated runs, and devs stop trusting them as accurate measure of code health.
+Tests are "flaky" when indeterministic (e.g., give different results in repeated runs); devs stop trusting them as accurate measure of code health.

 ## Unit Tests

 Designed to test atomic unit of functionality.
-Most common tests.
-They should be **FIRST**:
+Most common.
+Should be **FIRST**:

 * **Fast:** Faster they are, more often they'll be run.
 * **Isolated:** One test should not depend on another having run, or any external state.